School of Massage Therapy

-The therapeutic benefits of massage therapy and bodywork have become widely recognized.
+The therapeutic benefits of massage and bodywork therapy have become widely recognized.
 Documentation on the effects of massage show that it improves circulation, can help heal sports injuries, alleviate stress, headaches and other aches and pains.
-When practiced in a full continuum of Holistic health care, massage also can be used to help arthritis, hypertension, diabetes, asthma, bronchitis and neuromuscular diseases, among others.
+When practiced in a full continuum of holistic health care, massage also can be used to help arthritis, hypertension, diabetes, asthma, bronchitis and neuromuscular diseases, among others.

 Licensed Massage Therapists from accredited schools of massage therapy have their choice of career paths practicing in spas, resorts, gyms and health clubs, on cruise ships, with athletic programs and professional sports teams, in holistic clinics, wellness centers, many prestigious hospitals, or in private practice.
 An advanced massage therapy education can also lead to a career in growing specialties like academics, research, sports medicine and stress management programs.

-In support of the College’s mission, the undergraduate degree programs of the School of Massage Therapy have the following educational objectives:
+In support of the college’s mission, the undergraduate degree programs of the School of Massage Therapy have the following educational objectives:

 - To provide students with the knowledge, skills and professionalism to become highly qualified practitioners in Massage Therapy